manish8561/project_with_cursor/backend/README.md

 3. **Technology Flexibility**: Each service can use different technologies
 4. **Fault Isolation**: Failure in one service doesn't affect others
 5. **Team Organization**: Different teams can work on different services
+6. **Observability**: Structured logging across all services for better monitoring

 ## Future Enhancements